Quality and safety reporting

 Legacy measures and reports its quality performance to numerous specialty organizations, such as the Society for Thoracic Surgeons, the American College of Cardiology-National Cardiovascular Data Registry and the Vermont Oxford Network.
 These specialty organizations monitor the quality of care in their specialties and often recommend new procedures or processes to improve quality.
 The same type of rigor used by the public reporting groups is used by these nationally recognized registries.

-For more information about quality and accreditations in some of our specialty areas, visit these sections:
+For more information about quality and accreditation in some of our specialty areas, visit these sections: